Colorado State University Pueblo Scholarships 2025–2026 | Automatic Merit & WUE

 • Access to Competitive Scholarships: Honors students are often given priority for departmental, donor-funded, and external awards because of their academic standing.

-• Stackability: The Honors Scholarship can be combined with the Living Learning Incentive and First Generation Scholarship, but not with the automatic merit awards (Presidential, Distinguished, Promising Scholar).
-Students receive the highest single scholarship plus stackable awards.
+• Stackability: The Honors Scholarship can be combined with the Living Learning Incentive and First Generation Scholarship, but not with automatic merit awards.

-• Academic Requirements: Honors scholarships require students to maintain a high GPA and active participation in the program to renew each year.
+• Academic Requirements: Honors scholarships require maintaining a high GPA (≥3.5) and active participation for renewal each year.

 Is admission automatic?
-No. Students must apply to the Honors Program and meet the GPA/test or transfer GPA thresholds, plus submit recommendations.
+No. Students must apply online and meet the GPA/test or transfer GPA thresholds, plus submit recommendations.

 Does it add time to my degree?
-No. The Honors Minor (21 credits) is designed to integrate with your major requirements so you can still graduate on time.
+No. The Honors Minor (21 credits) is designed to integrate with your major so you can graduate on time.

 When should I apply?
 Incoming freshmen are encouraged to apply before their first semester.
-Transfers and continuing students can apply with a 3.5+ GPA and two faculty recommendations.
+Transfers and continuing students may apply with a 3.5+ GPA and two faculty recommendations.

 Are there extra scholarships?
 Yes.
 Honors students are automatically considered for the Honors Scholarship and often get priority for other competitive and donor-funded awards.